-The key potential negative impacts of the construction of individual RWHS on small farms in the Fond St. Jacques area in the Soufriere Watershed (Agricultural Region 6) generally are as follows:
+3.01 The key potential negative impacts of the construction of individual RWHS on small farms in the Fond St. Jacques area in the Soufriere Watershed (Agricultural Region 6) generally are as follows:

-1. Soil loss in areas of land clearance and construction
+Soil Loss in Areas of Land Clearance and Construction

-Agricultural Region 6 covers close to six (6) watersheds all of which are vulnerable to flooding around main rivers and their tributaries within the lower watershed.
-Key areas of flooding include the settlement area of Fond St. Jacques,

-Ravine Claire and the tourism town of Soufriere within the Soufriere Watershed; the Villages of Anse la Raye and Canaries and the Anse Galet river crossing in the Anse la Raye and Canaries Watershed.

-The region is also particularly prone to landslides given its rugged topography, volcanic agglomerate type geology and high rainfall regime.
+- 3.01 Agricultural Region 6 covers close to six (6) watersheds all of which are vulnerable to flooding around main rivers and their tributaries within the lower watershed.
+Key areas of flooding include the settlement area of Fond St. Jacques, Ravine Claire and the tourism town of Soufriere within the Soufriere Watershed; the Villages of Anse la Raye and Canaries and the Anse Galet river crossing in the Anse la Raye and Canaries Watershed. - 3.02 The region is also particularly prone to landslides given its rugged topography, volcanic agglomerate type geology and high rainfall regime.
 Under extreme weather conditions, significant landslides have occurred in the area.
-Where landsides occurred along rivers, significant debris flows have impacted rural settlements especially in Fond St. Jacques, Cresslands and Ravine Claire (Soufriere Watershed) and other urban areas.

-Events affecting the area in recent years include: -

-- Hurricane Tomas in 2010 (Category 2 Hurricane with 60 mph winds and 27 inches of rainfall recorded at Desraches in a 24-hour period) resulted in the loss of several tonnes of soil and large areas of forest.
+Where landsides occurred along rivers, significant debris flows have impacted rural settlements especially in Fond St. Jacques, Cresslands and Ravine Claire (Soufriere Watershed) and other urban areas. - 3.03 Events affecting the area in recent years include: - - (a) Hurricane Tomas in 2010 (Category 2 Hurricane with 60 mph winds and 27 inches of rainfall recorded at Desraches in a 24-hour period) resulted in the loss of several tonnes of soil and large areas of forest.
 The major areas of landslides are indicated and numbered #1-#8 occurred in the Soufriere Watershed.
-A significant landslide also occurred in the Canaries Watershed (Colombette Slide) along the main road network as well as several other landslides either in locations along roads and rivers (upper reaches). - The Christmas Eve Trough in 2013 impacted the Canaries Watershed (flooding and mudslides) - Tropical Storm Debbie in 1994 (46 mph winds and heavy rainfall over a 6-hour period) affected the Anse La Raye Watershed with flooding and mudflows.
-Landslides were also recorded in upper reaches of the watersheds in Agricultural Region 6.

-While Region 6 has regenerated naturally and the Soufriere Watershed supported by a tree planting programme (Australian Aid Agency), the watershed remains naturally vulnerable especially within hillside locations that are traditionally and currently farmed.
+A significant landslide also occurred in the Canaries Watershed (Colombette Slide) along the main road network as well as several other landslides either in locations along roads and rivers (upper reaches). - (b) The Christmas Eve Trough in 2013 impacted the Canaries Watershed (flooding and mudslides). - (c) Tropical Storm Debbie in 1994 (46 mph winds and heavy rainfall over a 6-hour period) affected the Anse La Raye Watershed with flooding and mudflows.
+Landslides were also recorded in upper reaches of the watersheds in Agricultural Region 6. - 3.04 While Region 6 has regenerated naturally and the Soufriere Watershed supported by a tree planting programme (Australian Aid Agency), the watershed remains naturally vulnerable especially within hillside locations that are traditionally and currently farmed.
 Within most areas however, adequate siting of individual RWHS can be achieved within pockets of flat land.
-Steep slopes and excavation to create flat land in steep areas should be strictly avoided.

-The proposed structures are simple structures designed purely for ancillary agricultural use including storage of tools, farm inputs and produce.
-The proposed project will support wooden structures with stub foundations and would involve minimal soil disturbance.

-Given that land parcels in the Fond St. Jacques area are typically large and under family land ownership, several family members may have farms on segments of the same parcel.
+Steep slopes and excavation to create flat land in steep areas should be strictly avoided. - 3.05 The proposed structures are simple structures designed purely for ancillary agricultural use including storage of tools, farm inputs and produce.
+The proposed project will support wooden structures with stub foundations and would involve minimal soil disturbance. - 3.06 Given that land parcels in the Fond St. Jacques area are typically large and under family land ownership, several family members may have farms on segments of the same parcel.
 High density placements should be avoided to limit soil disturbance.

-2. Impact of construction on farms previously affected by past landslides
+${\bf Impact\ of\ Construction\ on\ Farms\ Previously\ Affected\ by\ Past\ Landslides}$

-In the Soufriere Watershed Agricultural Region 6, there is a strong correlation between areas farmed and where landslides have occurred: - on the slopes surrounding the Migny River to the base of Desraches (labeled # 2and #9); Upper Migny, the Edmund Forest Complex and the Le Tan area to the north of St. Phillip (Map 1).
+3.07 In the Soufriere Watershed Agricultural Region 6, there is a strong correlation between areas farmed and where landslides have occurred: - on the slopes surrounding the Migny River to the base of Desraches (labeled # 2and #9); Upper Migny, the Edmund Forest Complex and the Le Tan area to the north of St. Phillip (Map 1).
 These locations are target areas for tree planting and rehabilitation under other forestry programmes including the IWECO project which will further minimize the impacts of RWHS construction.